epiecs/phpmiko/README.md

 ### Sending commands

 When sending commands you can either provide a string or an array.
 Either way is fine.
 When providing an array the commands are run in order.

+In these examples the command type `operation` is used.
+For all command types check out [Command types](#command-types).

 #### Sending one command as string